-Editor’s note: The PPP and EIDL have now been replenished for round two.
-For the PPP, we encourage all eligible small businesses to apply now through their financial institution or through an online lender as the funds will quickly run out.
-For the EIDL, you can apply through the SBA website when their application portal is open.
+Editor’s note: The EIDL has now been replenished for round two.
+You can apply through the SBA website when their application portal is open.
 If you need 2019 bookkeeping completed for your application, Bench can help.

 Unemployment benefits have suddenly become a lot more complicated during COVID-19, due to all the different types of relief measures available from the federal government.